top of page

 • ability to capture the attention of an audience while performing on stage.

-Evening Gown - 20% of total score.
+Evening Wear - 20% of total score.

 Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal "after five" social event.
 Neither the gown itself nor the estimated cost of the gown will be considered in scoring.
 This phase of competition allows insight into the contestant's: